-Course #: 232400 Length of time/Credits: 1 Year: 10 credits Recommended Prerequisite: Algebra I Concurrent Grade Level (s): 9-12
+Course #: 232400 Length of time/Credits: 1 Year: 10 credits Prerequisite: Algebra I Concurrent Grade Level (s): 9-12

-Description: In this hands-on, lab-based NGSS Biology course, students explore biological concepts that build comprehension around two driving questions: What connections exist between Earth's changing environment and the co-evolution of life, and how and in what ways do organisms, including humans, depend on and impact the environment?
+Description: Students explore biological concepts that build comprehension around two driving questions: What connections exist between Earth's changing environment and the co-evolution of life, and how and in what ways do organisms, including humans, depend on and impact the environment?
 Using the guidance of the CA Science Framework's High School 3-Course Model, Biology integrates both Life Science and Earth and Space Science performance expectations.